subquery/documentation/docs/academy/herocourse/module4.md

-#### Step 5: Build the project
+#### Step 5: Install Dependencies and Build the Project

-Run the standard yarn install, codegen, build and docker-compose pull & docker-compose up commands.
+The next step is building the project.

+For that first. run the standard `yarn install`and then `yarn codegen`.
+After that run the `docker-compose pull & docker-compose up` command.

 <CodeGroup>
   <CodeGroupItem title="YARN" active>